 A Country Christmas at the Gaylord Opryland also includes a show – Rudolph the Red-Nosed Reindeer: The Musical – which is playing at the Grand Ole Opry.
 Tickets are sold separately.
 There’s also a Rudolph’s Holly Jolly™ Feast that seemed to be very popular.
 I’d recommend booking in advance, because there’s limited capacity.
 We didn’t experience either of these, however.

 While the lights inside the Gaylord Opryland Resort are absolutely beautiful, there are also gorgeous lights outside.
 On our last night, we ventured outside the Magnolia area to check out the nativity scene on the lawn, and look at the resort’s exterior.
 There are also carriage rides that can be booked.
 Some of these were already sold out when I arrived, so it’s probably best to reserve those in advance (before your stay).

 There’s so much to do beyond ICE!.
-From gingerbread house decorating, a small train ride, photos with Santa, a craft and gift show, and holiday-themed Delta cruises, you could easily stay busy within the resort for your entire vacation.
+From gingerbread house decorating, a small train ride, photos with Santa, a craft and gift show, and holiday-themed Delta cruises, and The Gift of Christmas with Trace Adkins & Friends, you could easily stay busy within the resort for your entire vacation.

 I put together this quick video to showcase some of what we saw on our trip: